apache/camel-karavan/karavan-vscode/README.md

 Karavan uses YAML (Integration CRD or plain) to read/write integrations.

-Integrations could be run directly from Karavan UI using Camel Jbang.
+Integrations could be run directly from Karavan UI using Camel JBang.
 Also they could exported in Maven project with preconfigured Camel Quarkus, Camel Spring-Boot or Camel Main runtime.

 Integration project output is a runnable uber-jar or an OCI image for local environment or a deployed application to a Kubernetes/OpenShift in any cloud provider.